 You can reach Roxas by bus from El Nido or the ferry from Manila and once you’re there rent a bicycle from a local shop and whizz around on two wheels; pedal further afield to the nearby waterfalls and jump in the cool water when you reach them.
 There isn’t a great deal of mid-range accommodation in the town, which mainly consists of guest houses or bed-and-breakfasts.

-Where to Stay in Roxas
+Best Places to Stay in Roxas

 Modessa Island Resort – Set on the private island of Modessa, spending time at this paradise beach resort is all about enjoying the surrounding scenery.
 That means scuba diving, snorkelling, or birdwatching.
 You name it, this place can offer it.
 Being on a private island means you’ll feel truly hidden away, living out your island getaway fantasies with the amazing food on offer at the resort, as well as the stunning views you’ll be able to enjoy from your own private cabin overlooking the sea.